Last updated: October 18, 2022

-For questions about the adaptations put in place by the Diocese or church-related matters, to request pastoral clergy care, or to request assistance with supply needs, please contact the Rev. Canon David Sellery or a member of the congregational support team.
+For questions about the adaptations put in place by the Diocese or church-related matters, to request pastoral clergy care, or to request assistance with supply needs, please contact a member of the congregational support team.

 - Buildings and Grounds (Best practices for maintaining and securing unoccupied churches)